armandocomellas1/awesome-books-es6/README.md

 - Feel free to clone the repository at this URL: https://github.com/robinbenitezmora/Awesome_Books

 ### Usage
-- Make changes to javascript and HTML5 files then submit pull requests
+- Make changes to JavaScript and HTML5 files then submit pull requests

 ### Run tests
 - You can use a live server to run the tests